 Less compact forces means a more comfortable workout, especially for people who may be dealing with arthritis or joint pain.

-This is also a folding treadmill, which is pretty common these days.
-You can easily fold the deck vertically with the hydraulic EasyLift Assist system.
-Being able to fold up can save you a lot of space when you’re not using it.
+You can easily fold the deck vertically with the hydraulic EasyLift Assist system, which can save you a lot of space when you’re not using it.

-Overall, the Pro 2000 scores highly with the extra large running surface.
-Users seem to agree that the ProShox shock absorbing system works well too.
+Overall, the Pro 2000 scores highly with the extra large running surface and users seem to agree that the ProShox shock absorbing system works well too.

-The Pro 2000 comes with a 3.5 CHP motor that is capable of reaching a max speed of 12 mph.
+That said, thee Pro 2000 comes with a 3.25 CHP motor that is capable of reaching a max speed of 12 mph.

-It also comes with power incline settings between -3% – 15%.
-This means you can actually practice walking or running on a decline (handy when training for a road race).
+It also comes with power incline settings between -3% – 12%, which means you can actually practice walking or running on a decline (handy when training for a road race).

-With this powerful motor under the deck, the Pro 2000 won’t have any issues keeping up.
+With this powerful motor under the deck, the Pro 2000 won’t have any issues keeping up with your workouts.

-Overall, this treadmill scores very highly with a powerful motor that can reach high speeds and maintain them at inclines up to 15%.
-It’s also pretty cool that you can train running downhill, something a lot of treadmills can’t offer.
+Overall though, this treadmill scores highly with a strong motor and it’s pretty cool that you can train running downhill, something a lot of treadmills can’t offer.

-The ProForm SMART Pro 2000 comes with the following features:
+The ProForm Pro 2000 comes with the following features:

 iFit enabled- this treadmill is equipped and ready to integrate seamlessly with ProForm’s fitness app, iFit.
 Through the app, you get access to unlimited instructor-led workouts, scenic routes, metric tracking, and more.
-The kicker is you have to pay a monthly subscription fee, but ProForm throws in a free year when you purchase this model.
-Some users have complained that they were still charged for the first year and had to deal with customer service to get that charge removed (fyi).
+The kicker is you have to pay a monthly subscription fee, but ProForm throws in a free month when you purchase this model.
 Just know you don’t have to sign up for iFit to use the Pro 2000 or any other ProForm treadmill for that manner, but if you don’t plan on using iFit, I’m not sure this treadmill makes a lot of sense.